YuriiMotov/FastAPI_study/README.md

     Commit: [cb97d4f](https://github.com/YuriiMotov/FastAPI_study/compare/e7b29bde101c0c509820c25372ceab2376eb0887...cb97d4fa4dad3b72f6532dc8d93034e2c6516560)

-3. Deeping into `fastapi-cache` library.
+3. Delving into `fastapi-cache` library.
     Here are some problems (or potential problems) of this library that I found:

     3.1.
 Caching doesn't work for private endpoints.
 If I pass a `user` object to my endpoint function and try to use this endpoint by opening in browser, it isn't cached.
 It's cached only on client side.
 I'm sure this problem can be solved by implementing custom key-builder, but it looks like a feature that should be by default.